Ardie Savea: 2019

 Although Savea did not play in the Bronze final against Wales due to injury, he was a nominee for World Rugby Player of the Year.
 Savea eventually lost out on the award to South African flanker, Pieter-Steph du Toit.
 With Savea's older brother, Julian Savea, having been a nominee for the award in 2014 and 2015, the Savea brothers became the first set of brothers with nominations for the award.

 He was also nominated for New Zealand rugby player of the year beating out Beauden Barrett and Anton Lienert-Brown for the title Savea also won Kelvin R Tremain Memorial player of the year.

+2023

+On 30 October 2023, Savea was named as the 2023 World Rugby Player of the Year.